 Risk is not a stable thing, but dynamic.
 This means it is important to keep everything under review.
 Our Guide to the Risks of Static Risk Classifications has more on this important issue.

 Deconstructing investment risk

-Here are some of the main risks you might face when investing capital
+Some of the main risks you might face when investing capital

 Losing your capital completely